TITLE: Cat+Human Collection

 INTENT

-To learn about my process for this project, please see my process document.
+To learn more about the context and process of this project, please see my process document at Sheridan's Ideas+Objects website.